Copyright © 2016

 "What do you lads want?" asked the older of the two guards.

 "I am Third Lieutenant Scully and have been ordered to report to this ship.
-This is First Lieutenant Marking and Second Lieutenant Sharpe; they are to travel back to England with their two servants on the Hermes."
+This is First Lieutenant Marking and Second Lieutenant Grey; they are to travel back to England with their two servants on the Hermes."

 The older guard came to attention and saluted the three Officers, even though two of them looked to be foreign in their black uniforms.